contrast-zone/rewrite.js/README.md

 ## 3. how does it work

-*Rewrite* looks deep down the whole s-expression for nodes containing `REWRITE` keyword, and takes contained rules in noted order.
+*Lissy* looks deep down the whole s-expression for nodes containing `REWRITE` keyword, and takes contained rules in noted order.
 Then it applies the ordered rules from the deepest nodes to the right towards the shallowest nodes to the left.
 During such node visiting, if the first available rule `READ` tag expression matches a node, then `WRITE` tag counterpart replacement is being made.
 When the replacement takes place, the rewriting procedure for the current node is triggered from the start (from deep to shallow), seeking to again apply the same set of rules.
 When there are no more rule matches, rewriting is considered done for the current node, and rewriting continues to the parent node, lifting the rewriting executiom to upper level, towards the top node.
 Finally, when the top node is done, the output expression is being reported to the calling system.

 During rewriting, some helper parenthesis normalizations are being made.
 Firstly, all the `(a (b (c (...))))` expressions are considered equal to `(a b c ...)`.
 Secondly, if a pair of outer parenthesis contains only a single pair of inner parenthesis, the outer parenhesis pair is left out.
 Thirdly, if any parenthesis contain only a single identifier, the parenthesis are also being left out.
 These normalizations make the pattern matching flexible enough to tame the possible parenthesis accumulation that would otherwise appear on repeatable read-write cycles.

 ## 4. speed performance

-Being such a minimalist creation with only one kind of built-in constructs, the complete *Rewrite* implementation takes about 400 Javascript lines of code.
+Being such a minimalist creation with only one kind of built-in constructs, the complete *Lissy* implementation takes about 400 Javascript lines of code.
 Despite the implementation small size, and since it covers Turing complete class of computations, worst case scenario time complexity for processing input may reach `O(∞)`.
-Nevertheless, further optimizations of the search-replace algorithm are possible, and once that the project reaches a stable state, beside possible optimizations, there may be future plans to target *Rewrite* to Webasssembly to gain better speed performance, depending on the final speed marks.
+Nevertheless, further optimizations of the search-replace algorithm are possible, and once that the project reaches a stable state, beside possible optimizations, there may be future plans to target *Lissy* to Webasssembly to gain better speed performance, depending on the final speed marks.

 ## 5. using rewrite

-This package contains a naive Javascript implementation of *Rewrite*.
+This package contains a naive Javascript implementation of *Lissy*.
 Just include `src/rewrite.js` in your HTML or js file, and call `rewrite(...s-expression string..., ...timeout...)` function to return an output s-expression packed within an array.

 In a case of any bugs, please open a new issue on the [project home page](https://github.com/contrast-zone/rewrite).